eightys3v3n/renamer/README.md

-Renames files en-mass using regular expressions.
+Renames files in mass using regular expressions.
 Written in Python 3

 # Help Text